Ibrahim Dasuki: Sultan

 In 1996, Dasuki was called into the office of the military administrator of Sokoto, Yakubu Muazu and was told he was deposed as the Sultan.
 He was flown to Yola and then taken to Jalingo where he was placed in exile.
-Muazu gave some reasons for the banishment such as Dasuki was too modern and independent minded, ignoring government directives and traveling outside his domain without approval or notice from the government.
+Muazu gave some reasons for the banishment, such as that Dasuki was too modern and independent minded, ignoring government directives and traveling outside his domain without approval or notice from the government.
 However, some believe he was deposed because of personal issues between him and General Sani Abacha.
 Dasuki's son in law, Aliyu Dasuki was a classmate of Sani Abacha and also his business partner.
 Aliyu died in 1992 and Ibrahim Dasuki handled his estate affairs according to Islamic injunctions requested Abacha to tender evidence after his death for payment of any claims.
 Abacha was not comfortable with this and subsequently became very hostile towards Dasuki.

-He died on Monday 14 November 2016 at the Turkish Hospital in Abuja after a protracted illness.
-He was survived by his wives and children prominent amongst them Col. Sambo Dasuki former National Security Adviser(NSA) to former President Jonathan.
+Dasuki died on Monday 14 November 2016 at the Turkish Hospital in Abuja, after a protracted illness.
+He was survived by his wives and children, prominent amongst them Col. Sambo Dasuki, who later became National Security Adviser (NSA) to former President Jonathan.